Email FacebookTwitterMenu burgerClose thin

 A couple who retired at age 60.

-Since late 2021, early retirees, and investors in general, have had to reconsider how they allocate assets in their portfolios.
-As we mentioned above, the traditional 60/40 portfolio (60% stocks, 40% bonds), once a cornerstone of retirement investing, suffered a historic decline of around 17.5% in 2022, forcing many to reassess its effectiveness in a changing economic environment.
+Beginning in 2021, early retirees, and investors in general, started to reconsider how they allocate assets in their portfolios.
+The traditional 60/40 portfolio (60% stocks, 40% bonds), once a cornerstone of retirement investing, suffered a historic decline of around 17.5% in 2022, forcing many to reassess the effectiveness of this portfolio in a changing economic environment.

 Historically, one of the key strengths of a 60/40 portfolio was the negative correlation between stocks and bonds.
 When stock prices fell, bond values often rose, helping to cushion losses and smooth out overall portfolio performance.
 This inverse relationship allowed investors to weather downturns in one asset class by benefiting from gains in the other.

-However, today’s economic conditions have disrupted that pattern.
-Due to persistent inflation and rising interest rates, stocks and bonds have started to move in the same direction, both declining at times when they were once expected to offset one another.
-The current correlation between stocks and bonds sits at approximately +0.6, meaning their returns are now positively correlated.
-This shift has challenged the assumptions behind traditional diversification strategies.
+However, today’s economic conditions have disrupted that pattern that had held since early 2000.
+Due to persistent inflation and rising interest rates, stocks and bonds have at times in recent years moved in the same direction, both declining at times when they were once expected to offset one another.
+For a period, the correlation between stocks and bonds sat around zero.
+But in 2025, bonds began to move in the opposite direction, with the correlation showing signs of once again turning negative.

-To adapt, early retirement planners must stay agile.
+To adapt to these variabilities, early retirement planners must stay agile.
 Portfolio strategies that once worked may now expose investors to greater risk than expected.
-Staying informed about macroeconomic trends — such as interest rate policy and inflation — and being willing to adjust your asset mix accordingly is crucial.
+Staying informed about macroeconomic trends, such as interest rate policy and inflation, is critical.
+So is being willing to adjust your asset mix accordingly.

 For those aiming to retire at 60, the takeaway is clear: Long-term success in retirement requires more than set-it-and-forget-it investing.
 Regular portfolio reviews, careful diversification and a willingness to evolve your strategy are all essential to protecting your retirement income and avoiding extended recovery periods during downturns.